 Evaluation of Indiana Supported Employment Programs for the Supported Employment Consultation and Training Center (1990's - 2007)

-With Dr. David Perkins of the Department of Psychological Science at Ball State, the SSRC was responsible for preparing regular summary reports to provide outcome evaluation information to over 30 mental health centers in this statewide evaluation project.
-These evaluation activities assisted agencies in maininting compliance with the Commission for the Accreditation of Rehabilitation Facilities (CARF) and Joint Commission on Accreditation of Healthcare Orgranizations standars.
+With Dr. David Perkins of the Department of Psychological Science at Ball State, the SSRC conducted an external outcome evaluation of over 30 mental health centers in this statewide supported employment project.
+These evaluation activities assisted agencies in maintaining compliance with the Commission for the Accreditation of Rehabilitation Facilities (CARF) and Joint Commission on Accreditation of Healthcare Organizations standards.
 These reports also helped identify and maintain best practice approaches to service delivery, and drive the development of services in Indiana.